ww-tech/primrose/README.md

 ## Getting Started

-`Primrose` has a couple of optional tools:
+`Primrose` has two options:
-* a PostgreSQL database reader
+* a basic version.
-* a plotting tool
+* a developer version that includes additional functionality like SQL readers, plotting tools.
-* an R-dataset reader.
-E.g., to read in R's iris dataset see config/example_read_r.json

 These require a few external dependencies, prior to its installation.
 If interested in their functionality, follow the appropriate instructions for your OS below.
 Otherwise, you can proceed with the basic package installation.